Chetanaa-no-surname/cp1404practicals/prac_07/README.md

 Practical 7, all it's exercises and files

-- Do not add too much comments or they'll become noise
+- Do not add too much comments or it'll become noise
-- lesson2
+-
 - lessens 3

 [Programming patterns]